una-language/una-language/readme.md

 a (b (c d)) (e (f g))
 ```

-It can be writte like this:
+It can be written like this:

 ```
 a